NSW and QLD bushfires: Politician Barnaby Joyce slammed for 'disgusting' comment

 "But I am seeking a pretty direct answer to this question, and that is whether you acknowledge that there are problems for the fire authorities getting into national parks, to do the backburning when they have the opportunity?
 It may not be the primary cause that's been outlined to you, but do you accept that it is part of the problem?"

-Mr Bandt answered: "We support effective backburning strategies guided by the fire authorities, so if the fire authorities have something to say on that point, of course we'll listen.
+Bandt answered: "We support effective backburning strategies guided by the fire authorities, so if the fire authorities have something to say on that point, of course we'll listen.

 "But we are not in power in the NSW Government, the Liberal Government is in power there, so if people like Barnaby Joyce have got concerns they should direct them to there."